OudomMunint/Unreal-3rd-person-shooter-4.27/README.md

 > FSR 3 requires a Polaris (RX 5XX) GPU or newer for AMD and Pascal (GTX 10XX) GPU or newer for Nvidia. <br>
 > FSR 3 implementation in this project is consist of the upscaling component, no frame generation. <br>
 > Currently FSR 3 is only available for Windows builds, macOS would still have TSR.
+> FSR 3 frame generation is not available for macOS yet. <br>

 > [!TIP]
 > Options for FSR 3 are available in the graphics settings for windows builds.